What is NAND Flash?

 - 3D TLC 500 to 3,000 (lower endurance for consumer/higher for industrial)

-As can be seen, there is a considerable difference in NAND endurance and selecting the wrong type will have an impact on application performance.
+As can be seen, there is a considerable difference in NAND endurance and selecting the wrong type will have an impact on application performance and could ultimately shutdown your system.
+Get the right type of NAND in your system by speaking to Simms.
+Buy once, buy right.

 Bridging the Gap with pLSC (SLC mode)